A survey is an all-day event, taking on average six hours. All aspects of the vessel are inspected (please see

 A pre-sale inspection is offered to sellers of vessels at a discount rate of £9 per foot LOA.
 This is a full condition and valuation report that is done when the vessel is first put up for sale.
 I have found this type of survey to be popular with sellers of older vessels, as it gives the owner time to sort out problems before the vessel is seen by potential buyers, which helps to prevent situations when a buyer likes a boat and looks forward to buying it, only to find out from a pre-purchase survey that there is a number of faults with it.
 In case of a pre-sale survey, the report will be revised to take into account any improvements/repairs done to the vessel, until the vessel has a clean bill of health.
 The report can then be transferred to the buyer’s name for a small admin fee and used for insurance cover purposes.

-A full and inclusive fee of £12 per foot LOA is charged for the survey (I am not VAT-registered); this includes travel along the south coast and west England from Chichester to Plymouth and includes Bristol.
+A full and inclusive fee of £12 per foot LOA is charged for a pre-purchase survey (I am not VAT-registered) and £10 per foot for an insurance survey (if you already own the yacht).
 This fee excludes any extra or unforeseen expenses, e.g. marina contractor's fees or parking fees; hotel accommodation/travel expenses outside of the normal operational area mentioned above.

-Discounts are available for Westerly, Newbridge and Hurley owners.
+Discounts are available for Sadler, Moody, Westerly, Newbridge and Hurley owners.

 If you would like a paper copy of the survey report to be posted to you, this is available upon request for an admin fee of £5.

 I am a member of International Institute of Marine Surveying (IIMS) and have a Diploma in Marine Surveying DipMarSur(YS).

 I am an experienced boat builder and yacht repairer, having worked in the marine industry for nineteen years.
 I have been a full-time marine surveyor since 2004, having surveyed over two thousand vessels.